 When a person is discharged from formal treatment to continuing community support, they are committing to a lifestyle of continued recovery.
 People who remain within a system of ongoing care relevant to their needs are more likely to maintain their gains in recovery and overall lifestyle changes.
 The community care stage is ongoing.
 Someone in recovery should always be attentive to the support that they need to continue to live a healthy lifestyle.

 So what does the community support stage look like?
 This is to be determined by the person who is in recovery from substance use and their loved ones.
-Some common practices include attending a 12 step or other recovery support group, participation in a spiritual community, continued meeting with a therapist, practices that help them connect with their emotions, a renewed focus on health and wellness, and simply being in community with people that encourage them to continue in recovery.
+Some common practices include attending a 12-step or other recovery support group, participation in a spiritual community, continued meeting with a therapist, practices that help them connect with their emotions, a renewed focus on health and wellness, and simply being in a community with people that encourage them to continue in recovery.

 Chapter 7: Life in Recovery

-As stated in Chapter 6, recovery is an ongoing process and total lifestyle shift.
+As stated in Chapter 6, recovery is an ongoing process and a total lifestyle shift.
 A person has the opportunity to explore new ways of living and discover what helps them to be mentally, physically, spiritually, and emotionally healthy.

 Discover New Hobbies